Local reminiscence in the PXP model: The blockaded state

 Our systematic analysis passes then through the dynamics of entanglement entropy and global fidelity, compared with $\prod_j \mathcal{F}_j(t)$, Figs.~\ref{fig:sketch_blockaded}(b),(c).
 The entanglement entropy dynamics remains relatively low compared to that observed during the ergodic dynamics of the homogeneous state $\ket{\boldsymbol{0}}$.
 Nevertheless, it exhibits a clear dependence on system size, with the entanglement increasing as the size grows.
 The overall behavior is distinctly non-ergodic: the entanglement entropy oscillates in time without rapidly reaching a stationary value.
 However, its strong dependence on $L$, which is well captured by the volume-law scaling $S(t, L) \sim L\, f\left(\frac{t}{L}\right)$ (see inset), indicates that, despite being dominated by the highest-energy scarred state, the dynamics of the blockaded state is significantly influenced by the multitude of other eigenstates with smaller overlap.

-An even more striking signature of non-ergodic behavior emerges in the dynamics of the global fidelity.
 At the system sizes considered, due to the large overlap with a specific eigenstate, the global fidelity never vanishes; instead, it oscillates around values significantly different from zero.
 This indicates that the system retains a strong memory of its initial configuration throughout the evolution.
 Notably, the product of the local fidelities, illustrated here for $L=20$, closely follows and largely dominates the global fidelity.
 This observation suggests that local properties of the system are remarkably well preserved, pointing to the presence of stable local reminiscence.

 Given the strongly oscillatory and seemingly erratic behavior of the global fidelity over time, we focus our analysis on its time-averaged value $\overline{\mathcal{F}}_t \coloneqq\frac{1}{t}\int_0^t \mathcal{F}(t') \, dt'$.
 This approach allows us to smooth out the fluctuations and extract more meaningful information about the system's long-time dynamics.
 In particular, certain properties of the global fidelity, such as its scaling with system size, are more clearly revealed through this time-averaged behavior, shown in Fig.~\ref{fig:sketch_blockaded}(d).
 The time-averaged global fidelity exhibits an initial decay at short times, followed by stabilization around a non-zero value that decreases as the system size increases.
 This decrease is naturally expected, as the dimension of the Hilbert space grows with system size, causing the overlap with any specific initial state to become increasingly diluted.